 1. Project Planning

-As members of the Royal Institution of Chartered Surveyors we have rules to follow to ensure we avoid conflicts of interest and always provide sound, impartial advice.
+As members of the Royal Institution of Chartered Surveyors we have professional standards of conduct to follow to ensure we avoid conflicts of interest and always provide sound, impartial advice.
 We are particularly keen to review carefully each project.
 Did it deliver?
 Were there areas that could have been improved?
 Are students and teachers happy with the outcome?

 It is by applying this collective knowledge built up over years and hundreds of school design projects, that we are able to offer a specialist solution that minimises risks and maximises value.

 3. Procurement of project work

 We always tender building projects to a range of contractors to ensure best value for money.
 The process ensures we have a credible range of figures for discussion.
 Contractors are selected for their ability to produce good quality work.
 They must show sound experience of working within the education sector, and understanding of schools’ expectations around project delivery.
 Issues such as access constraints and working sensitively around occupied school accommodation are key.